-- Borusan's reported material cost varies significantly among CONNUMs with the same grade and similar other characteristics.
-The record shows that these differences are due to reasons not related to product characteristics, such as timing of production.
-Therefore, we reallocated material costs among products with common grade characteristics to mitigate differences in hot-rolled coil costs unrelated to physical characteristics of the products. - For Borusan, we added the SCOST field reported in the COP database (a variable that represents the difference between the sales revenue earned on sales of non-prime and the cost of sales assigned to non-prime) to the TOTCOM to properly assign the cost of non-prime to the cost of manufacturing of prime products. - For Toscelik, we increased the COM for the unreconciled difference between reported COM and COM per the accounting records. - For Toscelik, we increased the cost for prime pipes by the difference between the cost allocated to the second-quality pipes and the second-quality pipes' sales revenue. - For both Borusan and Toscelik, we added the imputed cost of exempted import duties to the total COM.
+- of sales assigned to non-prime) to the TOTCOM to properly assign the cost of non-prime to the cost of manufacturing of prime products. - For Toscelik, we increased the cost for prime pipes by the difference between the cost allocated to the second-quality pipes and the second-quality pipes' sales revenue. - For both Borusan and Toscelik we added the imputed cost of exempted import duties to the total COM.